Located on the Isle of Skye, the road covering the North of the Trotternish Peninsula is quite spectacular, with views of the Outer Hebrides.

 As you leave Staffin, you can see different perspectives of the Trotternish ridge.
 This is where the famous viewpoint of Quiraing can be found.

 From here, the road is just a single lane… Look ahead and use the passing places:

 I did not know about this place with the crazy name of Flodaigearraidh (who knows how to pronounce it?).
 But I saw the parking spot and was intrigued.
-After just a 3 minutes of walking I was happy to discover the beautiful little Loch Langaig with the mountains behind.
-The light was too harsh for good photography but I can tell you this was one of the my favorite places on the Isle of Skye.
+After just 3 minutes of walking I was happy to discover the beautiful little Loch Langaig with the mountains behind.
+The light was too harsh for good photography, but I can tell you this was one of my favorite places on the Isle of Skye.

 And in front of you appear the Scottish Islands of the Outer Hebrides: Harris and Lewis.
-On a clear days you can clearly see their mountain lines.
+On a clear day you can clearly see their mountain lines.
 Ferries depart from the end of this road at Uig (only 2h ferry).